The Traditions of Judaism

 The Torah begins with the story of Creation and the Garden of Eden and continues with the events in the lives of the prophet Abraham and his descendants.
 Moses is believed to have written these works during his lifetime, from 1525-1645 BCE.

-The prophet Moses is said to have written the Torah, the first five books of the Old Testament.
+The prophet Moses is said to have written the Torah, the first five books of the Jewish Tanakh and the Old Testament Bible of Christianity.
 His place in history is a familiar narrative that began 3500 years ago and symbolizes the beginning of the relationship between God and the Israelite people.

 In 1500 BCE, Egypt was ruled by a Pharaoh who had enslaved the Israelites, forcing them to build temples and monuments from stone that was transported miles across the desert landscape to settlements along the Nile River.
 To keep the Israelite population under control and prevent any future uprisings, the Pharaoh had ordered every newborn Hebrew male to be killed.
 Moses’ mother placed him in a basket afloat on the Nile River where he drifted downstream and was found by the Pharaoh’s daughter.